Kazakhstan

 CAREC in Kazakhstan

-As a founding member of CAREC, Kazakhstan is working with other member countries to overcome barriers to growth and connectivity, and to place the region at the heart of Eurasia’s trade and commerce as global markets increasingly integrate.
+Since 1997, Kazakhstan has worked with other CAREC member countries to overcome barriers to growth and connectivity, and to place the region at the heart of Eurasia’s trade and commerce as global markets increasingly integrate.

 View all CAREC projects in Kazakhstan